dicej/java-faas-benchmarks/README.md

 invocation of a function must be isolated from others to ensure security and statelessness.

-Each case is benchmarked using three different strategies:
+Each case is benchmarked using four different strategies:

 - Using OpenJDK's [JNI Invocation API](https://docs.oracle.com/en/java/javase/18/docs/specs/jni/invocation.html).
 Each invocation reuses the same JVM.

 - As above, but forking a new process for each invocation.

+- Using GraalVM's native image compiler, forking a new process for each invocation.

 - Using [TeaVM-WASI](https://github.com/fermyon/teavm-wasi) to target WebAssembly, which is run in [Wasmtime](https://github.com/bytecodealliance/wasmtime).
 Each invocation uses a new [module instance](https://docs.rs/wasmtime/latest/wasmtime/struct.Instance.html).